coobas/pydata-prague-25/slides.md

 - `wait` gives us more flexibility and control over the futures while waiting.
   - We can use waiting timeout.
   - Can wait for first completed, all completed, or first exception.
-  - We can, e.g., cancel futures that have not started running.
+  - For example, we can use a few first completed results and cancel the rest.

 ```python
 done, not_done = wait(futures, timeout=1, return_when=FIRST_COMPLETED)